TV Tropes Needs Your Help

 - Evil Genius: Both Iggy and Ludwig fill this role, but it's only apparent in spinoff material (cartoons for the latter, adventure books for the former); however, this is still implied in the games (due to Iggy's recurring Chain Chomp contraption and Ludwig described as among the smartest of his peers).

 - Face Ship: Each of the Koopalings get their own airship with their face on it in New Super Mario Bros.
 U.

 - Fish Eyes: Lemmy.

 - Four-Temperament Ensemble: Larry (choleric/phlegmatic), Roy (phlegmatic), Lemmy and Iggy (sanguine), Wendy (choleric), Morton (leukine), Ludwig (melancholic).

 - Genius Bruiser: Ludwig.
 He was implied to be smart enough to develop and design his own mech, classy enough to like Opera and the like, and is also powerful enough in combat.

 - Giggling Villain: Iggy's style of laughter.
 He makes up for this by never stopping.

-- Humongous Mecha: Iggy built each of them one for use in Yoshi's Safari, although Wendy's was more of a giant shield.
+- Humongous Mecha: In Yoshi's Safari (although Wendy's was more of a giant shield).

 - Improbable Weapon User: Lemmy's spell of choice?
 Giant rubber balls.
 That don't even hurt you.
-At least Wendy's rings could be assumed to be razor sharp.
+At least Wendy's "candy rings" could be assumed to be razor sharp.

 - From Bad to Worse: After Mario and company rescue Peach and go home in New Super Mario Bros.
 Wii, Larry drags himself back home to see his siblings helping Bowser up from his shell and get crushed by their castle.